 Mouthwash is available over the counter and can help you to reduce plaque while also helping prevent gingivitis.
 Mouthwash can reduce the spread of plaque and reduce tartar, It can also remove food particles stuck between your teeth.

-If you believe that you are already in the later stage of gum disease, Dr. Markle and Dr. Herman can help.
+If you believe that you are already in the later stage of gum disease, Dr. Herman and Dr. Biner can help.
 Our professional experience treating periodontal disease can help you reverse even the more serious stages of gum disease.
 Schedule an appointment with us today.
 We are ready to give you the support you need to make your oral health a number one priority.